spawnmarvel/quickguides/azure/Implement and manage storage/README.md

 ## Questions

-1. It looks like you are trying to load a container via the URL in your browser.
+1. SAS.
+It looks like you are trying to load a container via the URL in your browser.
 Unfortunately this is not supported by default.
 If you try loading a specific blob then it should work as you are intending.
 If you want to list all blobs in the container you need to use the List Blobs format.

 https://learn.microsoft.com/en-us/answers/questions/982062/cannot-access-to-uri-sas-blob-storage-authenticati